How much does it cost to move a static caravan? Guide to prices, logistics & options

 If the logistics of a part exchange aren’t right for you, you could consider selling your caravan.

-The site you’re currently based on may agree to buy it from you, which makes the process easier as you don’t need to find a buyer.
+The site you’re currently based on may agree to buy it from you, which makes the process easier as you won’t need to find a buyer.

 Finding a buyer these days is much easier than it used to be.
-The rise of platforms like Facebook marketplace and AutoTrader makes promoting your caravan to people across the UK much easier.
+The rise of platforms like Facebook Marketplace and AutoTrader makes spreading the word a lot simpler.

 Selling your static caravan instead of moving it could be an easier and less risky process for you, so it’s always worth considering.